peteroupc/peteroupc.github.io/randmisc.md

 It is relatively straightforward to adapt this algorithm for monotonically increasing PDFs with the unbounded peak at 1, or to PDFs with a different domain than \[0, 1\].

 This algorithm is similar to the "inversion&ndash;rejection" algorithm mentioned in section 4.4 of chapter 7 of Devroye's _Non-Uniform Random Variate Generation_ (1986\)[^3].
 I was unaware of that algorithm at the time I started writing the text that became this section (Jul.
 25, 2020).
-The difference here is that it assumes the whole distribution (including its PDF and cumulative distribution function) can take on any value in the interval [0, 1] and only those values (that is, its _support_ is [0, 1]), while the algorithm presented in this article doesn't make that assumption (for example, the interval [0, 1] can cover only part of the PDF's support).
+The difference here is that it assumes the whole distribution (including its PDF and cumulative distribution function) has support [0, 1] ("support" is defined later), while the algorithm presented in this article doesn't make that assumption (for example, the interval [0, 1] can cover only part of the PDF's support).

 By the way, this algorithm arose while trying to devise an algorithm that can generate an integer power of a uniform random variate, with arbitrary precision, without actually calculating that power (a naïve calculation that is merely an approximation and usually introduces bias); for more information, see my other article on [**partially-sampled random numbers**](https://peteroupc.github.io/exporand.html).
 Even so, the algorithm I have come up with in this note may be of independent interest.